-POTENTIAL NEGATIVE IMPACT ENVIRONMENTAL AND SOCIAL MITIGATION MEASURES IMPLEMENTING LOCATION ESTIMATED MITIGATION COSTS EXECUTING AGENCY SUPERVISING AGENCY OPERATION STAGE Hazardous substance management Strictly apply and enforce manufacturer's recommendations for handling and storage.
+POTENTIAL NEGATIVE IMPACT ENVIRONMENTAL AND SOCIAL MITIGATION MEASURES IMPLEMENTING LOCATION ESTIMATED MITIGATION COSTS 17 EXECUTING AGENCY SUPERVISING AGENCY OPERATION STAGE Hazardous substance management Strictly apply and enforce manufacturer's recommendations for handling and storage.
 These measures include sealing of drums, and avoiding extreme heat.
 All airport compounds No marginal cost (standard operating procedure) AVL AVL Management Compliance with international good practice.
 Security of storage areas to facilitate transport, handling and placement to be maintained (e.g. fences and locks fixed immediately if broken or vandalised).
 Complete list, including MSDS for each chemical stored or used shall be accessible at all times.
 Signage to be posted in storage areas identifying all chemicals present.
 Staff to wear manufacturers recommended PPE (e.g. gloves and overalls) when handling or mixing hazardous substances.
 Emergency vehicles are to be serviced and maintained at existing workshop areas.
-Fuel storage All refuelling activities to occur on designated areas at fuel tank farm and ARFF at SON.
-All airport compounds No marginal cost (standard operating procedure) AVL AVL Management Precautions should be in place to prevent wastewater and hazardous substances / materials entering the environment (e.g. fuel spillage), however should an incident occur, the updated AVL spill response plan must be in place.
+Fuel storage All refuelling activities to occur on designated areas at fuel tank farm and ARFF at VLI.
+The VLI fuel farm is a hard stand area with bunding to contain all stored hazardous substances; any drainage from these areas is transported to a soak pit.
+Wastewater from this soak pit is removed by Thomson Septic Contractors.
+In the case of a contained spill at VLI, with AVL permission, wastewater could be disposed of in this soak pit.
+All airport compounds No marginal cost (standard operating procedure) AVL AVL Management Precautions should be in place to prevent wastewater and hazardous substances / materials entering the environment (e.g. fuel spillage), however should an incident occur, updated AVL spill response plan must be in place.
 The response plan should include details on the use of spill kits and absorbent items to prevent spills entering the receiving sensitive environment (ground, surface water).
-The operational phase spill response plan should be updated on completion of VAIP construction phase.
+The operational phase